How To Be An Effective Special Education Advocate For Your Child

 The Individuals with Disabilities Education Act (IDEA) is the federal law that guarantees all children with disabilities the right to a free and appropriate education (FAPE).
 This law sets out the specific rights of children with disabilities and their families, and outlines the responsibilities of schools to provide an appropriate education.

-As an advocate for your child’s education, it is important to be familiar with the IDEA and how it can be used to help your child.
+As your child’s education advocate, familiarize yourself with the IDEA and learn how to use it to help your child.
 Here are some tips:

 1. Know your child’s rights.
 The IDEA is a federal law that protects the rights of students with disabilities to a free and appropriate public education.
 Familiarize yourself with the IDEA and what it means for your child’s education.